nicarq/sovereign-sdk/examples/simple-nft-module/README.md

 This module includes:

-1. **Address**: Every module must have an address, like a smart contract address in Ethereum.
-This ensures that:
+1. **ID**: Every module must have a unique id, like a smart contract address in Ethereum.
-   - The module address is unique.
-   - The private key that generates this address is unknown.
 2. **State attributes**: In this case, the state attributes are the admin's address and a map of token IDs to owner addresses.
    For simplicity, the token ID is an u64.